SoundGen - a text to speech generator

 heading diagram

-SounGen is a PowerShell script which converts text into sound files compatible with EdgeTX, OpenTX and Ethos.
-It runs on a PC without the need for external TTS services.
+SoundGen is a PowerShell script which converts text into sound files.
+The output files are compatible with EdgeTX, OpenTX and Ethos.

 Requirements